Ted Ryan (footballer, born 1921): Collingwood (VFL)

-Ryan, who went to Xavier College, was cleared to Collingwood from Williamstown, in the Victorian Football Association.
-In 1941, his debut season, Ryan was one of five Collingwood players to appear in all 18 rounds.
+Having already played in two VFA matches with Williamstown, he was cleared to Collingwood on 24 April 1941; and, in 1941, Ryan was one of the five who played in all 18 home-and-away rounds.
 Due to wartime service in the Royal Australian Air Force he did not play senior football again until 1944, when he made 11 appearances while on leave.
 A defender, Ryan played four more games, two in 1946 and another two in 1947.